ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

 The privacy module acts as the foundation in making the Ballerina a privacy-aware programming language.
-The module provides the required utility functions that allow pseudonymization, depseudonymization and deletion of Personally Identifiable Information (PII).
+The module provides the required utility functions that allow pseudonymization, de-pseudonymization, and deletion of Personally Identifiable Information (PII).

 A pseudonymized identifier will be issued by the `pseudonymize` function